born2net/mediaArduino/README.md

 ---------------------------------------

 Below you can get a sense of how things are laid out.
-The process of sending a byte command from your own developed javascript code and all the way down into the MCU.
+The process of sending a serial byte from your own developed javascript Node.js code and all the way down onto the MCU.

 <pre>
 +---------------------------------+